 Add salt and egg yolk and continue beating until well incorporated

 Add flour, and beat until just mixed

-Using pastry bag and large open star decorating tip (such as Wilton 1M), pipe wreathlets onto parchment-lined cookie sheet.
-Alternatively, shape into pecan-sized balls, and flatten into discs.
-These will not spread, but try to leave about an inch between each for air flow
+Using a pastry bag and a large open star decorating tip (such as Wilton 1M), pipe wreathlets onto parchment-lined cookie sheets.
+Alternatively, shape them into pecan-sized balls, and flatten them into discs.
+These will not spread but try to leave about an inch between each for airflow

 If desired, sprinkle with coarse sugar

-Bake in center of oven for about 15 minutes, until the edges are just turning golden.
+Bake in the center of the oven for about 15 minutes, until the edges are just turning golden.
 They may seem soft, but they’ll crisp up as they cool

 - Sprinkle with powdered sugar before serving if desired

 Want to know exactly when, where, and how to plant your vegetables?
 Sign up to get our FREE companion planting guide, and garden planting cheat sheet printable.